sasananshul/Projects/README.md

 # Projects
-Requires Python 3 or above to run
+Require Python 3 or above to run